What Happens to Youth Aging Out of Foster Care?

 The Fostering Higher Education model aims to help youth with foster care experience both access and succeed in higher education.
 The model connects high-school juniors and seniors with targeted help — such as an education advocate, opportunities for mentorship and a specialized curriculum — to help them make the leap to college.

-An early study evaluating the impact of the Fostering Higher Education model found that enrolled students experienced notable reductions in perceived barriers to education” and made substantial gains in participating in post-secondary preparation tasks” when compared to the control group.
+The first pilot study evaluating the impact of the Fostering Higher Education model found that enrolled students experienced notable reductions in perceived barriers to education” and made substantial gains in participating in post-secondary preparation tasks” when compared to the control group.

 Read about the college readiness model piloted by Jim Casey Youth Opportunities Initiative® sites